 - Next, combine the wet ingredients: vegetable broth, Braggs Liquid Aminos, and oil in a jar.

-Set aside. - Prepare the broth.
-Add water, Braggs Liquid Aminos, tomato paste, onion, carrot, and garlic to a medium size pot.
+- Prepare the broth.
+Add water, Bragg Liquid Aminos, tomato paste, onion, carrot, and garlic to a medium size pot.
 Bring to a boil.

 - Cut the dough in 4 pieces.
 Add to the boiling liquid.